Republicans battle in tight southern primaries

 Santorum, a staunch social conservative, has gained strength among the deeply conservative and evangelical voters who make up a big chunk of the Republican electorate in the two states.

-Santorum won conservative Tennessee and Oklahoma last week, while Gingrich kept his campaign alive with a win in Georgia, the state he represented in Congress.
+He won conservative Tennessee and Oklahoma last week, while Gingrich kept his campaign alive with a win in his home state of Georgia.

 Steve Pittler, a voter from Mountain Brook, Alabama, said he thought Romney had the best chance to beat Obama.